zama-ai/concrete-ml/docs/neural_network.md

 )
 ```

-If you want to see more compilation examples, you can check out the [Fully Connected Neural Network](../advanced_examples/FullyConnectedNeuralNetwork.ipynb)
+If you want to see more compilation examples, you can check out the [Fully Connected Neural Network](advanced_examples/FullyConnectedNeuralNetwork.ipynb)

 ## List of supported torch operators

 Our torch conversion pipeline uses ONNX and an intermediate representation.
-We refer the user to [the Concrete ML ONNX operator reference](../../dev/howto/onnx_supported_ops.md) for more information.
+We refer the user to [the Concrete-ML ONNX operator reference](onnx.md) for more information.

 The following operators in torch will be exported as **Concrete-ML** compatible ONNX operators: